rl-institut/SimBA/docs/source/modes.rst

     mode = ["sim", "report" ,"neg_depb_to_oppb", "report]

 Where the scenario is run as is, a report is generated, the schedule is changed and simulated again and a second report is generated.
-The description what the modes do can be found below.
+Descriptions for the modes can be found below.

 Simple Simulation
 -----------------